Pattern-Equivariant Homology: Introduction

 A full understanding of a periodic tiling, modulo locally defined reversible redecorations, amounts to an understanding of its symmetry group.
 In the aperiodic setting, the complexity and incredible diversity of examples demands a multifaceted approach.
-Techniques from the theory of groupoids \cite{BJS10}, semigroups \cite{KelLaw00}, $C^*$--algebras \cite{AndPut98}, dynamical systems \cite{ClaSad06, Kel08}, ergodic theory \cite{Rad97} and shape theory \cite{ClaHun12} find natural r\^{o}les in the field, and of course these tools have tightly knit connections to each other \cite{KelPut00}.
-One approach to studying a given aperiodic tiling $T$ is to associate to it a moduli space $\Omega_T$, sometimes called the tiling space, of locally indistinguishable tilings; see Sadun's book \cite{Sad08} for an accessible introduction to the theory.
-A central goal is then to formulate methods of computing topological invariants of $\Omega_T$, and to describe what these invariants actually tell us about the original tiling $T$.
+Techniques from the theory of groupoids \cite{BJS10}, semigroups \cite{KelLaw00}, $C^*$-algebras \cite{AndPut98}, dynamical systems \cite{ClaSad06, Kel08}, ergodic theory \cite{Rad97} and shape theory \cite{ClaHun12} find natural r\^{o}les in the field, and of course these tools have tightly knit connections to each other \cite{KelPut00}.
+One approach to studying a given aperiodic tiling $\mf{T}$ is to associate to it a moduli space $\Omega$, sometimes called the \emph{tiling space}, of locally indistinguishable tilings imbued with a natural topology; see Sadun's book \cite{Sad08} for an accessible introduction to the theory.
+A central goal is then to formulate methods of computing topological invariants of $\Omega$, and to describe what these invariants actually tell us about the original tiling $\mf{T}$.
 An important perspective, particularly for the latter half of this objective, is provided by Kellendonk and Putnam's theory of pattern-equivariant (PE) cohomology \cite{Kel03,KelPut06}.
-The PE cohomology groups allow for an intuitive geometric description of the \v{C}ech cohomology $\check{H}^\bullet(\Omega_T)$ of the tiling space.
-Over $\mathbb{R}$ coefficients the PE cochain groups may be defined using PE differential forms \cite{Kel03}, and over general Abelian coefficients, when the tiling has a cellular structure, with PE cellular cochains \cite{Sad07}.
+PE cohomology allows for an intuitive description of the \v{C}ech cohomology $\check{H}^\bullet(\Omega)$ of tiling spaces.
+Over $\R$ coefficients the PE cochain groups may be defined using PE differential forms \cite{Kel03}, and over general Abelian coefficients, when the tiling has a cellular structure, with PE cellular cochains \cite{Sad07}.
+Rather than just providing a reflection of topological invariants of tiling spaces, on the contrary, these PE invariants are of principle relevance to aperiodic structures and their connections with other fields in their own right; see, for example, Kelly and Sadun's use of them in a topological proof of theorems of Kesten and Oren regarding the discrepancy of irrational rotations \cite{KelSad15}.
+It is perhaps more appropriate to view the isomorphism between $\check{H}^\bullet(\Omega)$ and the PE cohomology as an elegant interpretation of the \emph{PE cohomology}, rather than vice versa, of theoretical and computational importance.

-In this paper we introduce the \emph{pattern-equivariant homology groups} of a tiling.
-The PE chain complex is essentially defined by replacing the cellular coboundary maps of the PE cellular cochain complex with the cellular boundary maps.
-So the elements of the PE chain groups are based on infinite cellular chains (sometimes called Borel--Moore chains) which respect the internal symmetries of the pattern.